-As a professional photographer, someone who makes more than half your annual income from your photography, you are confronted with a dilemma that all professionals, visual artists, and business people face: how to sell your service or your products.
+As a professional photographer, you may be someone who makes more than half your annual income from your photography.
+You are confronted with a dilemma that all professionals, visual artists, and business people face: how to sell your service or your products.

 Here are four diverse and low-cost ways to promote your professional photography business:

 Market your photography business online